House urged to hasten UHC amendments

 “We cannot afford to wait any longer for reforms that will provide our citizens with the health services they deserve.
 This is not only a priority, it is a necessity for the well-being of our people,” Ejercito said.

-The reforms to PhilHealth proposed under SB 2620 include adjustments to the premium rates, stricter fund management, and prevention of fund transfers to other government entities—such as the P89.9-billion transfer of unused subsidies to the National Treasury.
+The reforms to PhilHealth proposed under SB 2620 include adjustments to the premium rates, stricter fund management, and the prevention of fund transfers to other government entities — such as the P89.9-billion transfer of unused subsidies to the National Treasury.